sauhir/chat-protocol/readme.md

 ## Compiling

+### Mac and Linux

-Just run `make` and the server and client programs should be compiled.
+Run `make` and the server and client programs should be compiled.

+### Amiga

+Run `smake` and the client should be compiled.
+Server is not yet ported for the Amiga.

 ## Implementation